chicolucio/chicolucio.github.io/_pages/about.md

 complex topics.

-[Click here](/portfolio/2023-hashtag_treinamentos) for a more detailed description of this entry, with projects developed.
+[Click here](/portfolio/2023-hashtag_treinamentos) for a more detailed description of this entry, with a list of projects specially tailored for educational purposes and that have a hands-on approach towards real-world applications.

 ### 2022 - 2023: Data Analyst at NECTO Systems